chaoss/wg-risk/metrics/SPDX_Document.md

 Question: Does the software package have an associated SPDX document as a standard expression of dependencies, licensing, and security-related issues?

-_This metric is a release candidate To comment on this metric please see Issue #xx Following a comment period, this metric will be included in the next regular release._
+_This metric is part of the continuous contribution process, and is a candidate for official release.
+To comment on this metric please see [Issue #106](https://github.com/chaoss/wg-risk/issues/106).
+Following the comment period, this metric will be included in the next regular official release - 2021-02._

 ## Description
 A software package has an associated SPDX document as a standard expression of dependencies, licensing, and security-related issues.
 More information on the SPDX specification can be found at: https://spdx.org/